tdillonmit/IVUS_EM_reconstruction/README.md

 sheep_3
 ```

-When a named dataset is requested and is not already present, `run_mapping.py` downloads the corresponding ZIP archive, verifies its MD5 checksum, and extracts it automatically.
+When a named dataset is requested and is not already present, `run_mapping.py` downloads the corresponding ZIP archive and extracts it automatically.

 Downloaded datasets are stored by default under: